 September Opening of the College

-The College will open in September 2020.
-All our advertised courses will be running but we will make sure that you stay safe.
+The College is now open.
+All our advertised courses will be running and we will make every effort to keep you safe.

-We have changed the buildings with one way systems and physical distancing plans for all our rooms.
-We will be making sure that we have the right balance to help you learn and stay safe.
+We have changed the buildings with one way systems and physical distancing plans for all our rooms and students are taught in bubbles where appropriate.
+You should wear a mask when at College in corridors and any communal areas.
+We are making sure that we have the right balance to help you learn and stay safe.

-Your tutors will tell you how to continue your learning during this period.
+Your tutors will explain how you will undertake your learning.
 They will let you know how you will access key sources of information and assignments.
 Your tutors will also agree on the best ways to communicate with you and for you to receive feedback on your work.
-For some students you will be remotely attending online classes at set times, so you will need to organise your time to ensure you do so.

-For full time students and Apprenticeship learners, you will also have access to your regular Learning Coach, who will be available via telephone, G Suite or email to discuss any worries, support needs and to make sure you are fully engaging with the set work.
+For full time students and Apprenticeship learners, you will also have access to your regular Learning Coach, who will be available via telephone, G Suite or email to discuss any worries, support needs and to make sure you are able to fully engage with the set work.

 Please note that this does NOT affect Apprentices in the workplace, who will continue to attend work as normal.
 Any changes to work hours will be up to their individual employer.

 If you need to talk to Student Services the team will offer support, advice and guidance by phone on 01274 327281 or emailing firstname.lastname@example.org